msample/envoy-filter-example/inject.rst

   allows sensitve headers such as session ids and access tokens to be removed from upstream requests after another header is injected with a transient token such as a signed JWT with short validity period.

+downstream_inject_headers
+  *(optional, array)* header name strings desired to be injected into the downstream response.
+These names will be provided to the gRPC inject request and only these headers in the response may be injected; others returned in the gRPC response will be ignored (see *downstream_inject_any to loosen this).
+If the injected header already exists in the downstream response, the injected one replaces the original one.

+downstream_inject_any

+downstream_remove_headers

 cluster_name
   *(required, string)* cluster to use for the gRPC calls to the